Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Human Judgment Differs From Automated Metrics

 Our human evaluation results are consistent with past iterations of the \ratings{} and \intrusion{} tasks for topic models. ~\citet{mimno2011optimizing} report an average of 2.36 on the \ratings{} task on a dataset of medical paper abstracts.\footnote{\cite{newman2010automatic} and \cite{lau2014machine} do not report an average.} Our \ratings{} means are 2.5 to 2.8 across all variations (Figure~\ref{fig:boxplot}).
 Our \intrusion{} means range from 0.7 to 0.8, which is comparable to the roughly 0.8 accuracy on the \abr{lda} model evaluated in \citet{chang2009reading}.
 Median time taken on the tasks was 8--9 minutes.

 Following~\cite{aletras2013evaluating}, we calculate inter-annotator agreement with the mean Spearman correlation between each respondent's score per topic and the average of other respondent scores, obtaining a value of 0.75 (compare to their value of 0.7 on the \abr{nyt} corpus).
-Additionally, we include artificially sub-optimal topics---correctly identified by annotators---and we monitor the duration taken for the survey to hedge against insincere submissions.
+Additionally, we include synthetic poor-quality topics (footnote \ref{synthetic poor-quality topics})---correctly identified by annotators---and we monitor the duration taken for the survey to hedge against insincere submissions.